openstack/security-doc/security-threat-analysis/source/templates/architecture-page.rst

 If this is a revision of a prior architecture, briefly list the new components and interfaces.
 If this is a new architecture that replaces a prior service, briefly describe how this service differs from its ancestor.
-If this is an entirely new service with no precedent, then state only "This is a new service with no related prior solution".
+If this is an entirely new service with no precedent or one that has not been reviewed previously, then remove this section.

-For example:

-- New OpenStack service added in Liberty.

 External dependencies & associated security assumptions